• Skip to main content

 2

-Developmental Screening in the First 3 Years Tip Sheet
+Developmental Screening in the First Three Years Tip Sheet

 2

-Initial Health Appointment New members that receive a comprehensive initial health appointment within 120 days of enrollment with the Alliance.
+Initial Health Appointment New members who receive a comprehensive initial health appointment (IHA) within 120 days of enrollment with the Alliance. ≥5 eligible

 linked members continuously enrolled within 120 days of enrollment